 A little bit of science to help make these products extra effective:

-Glycolic Acid: This acid works at the dermis layer of your skin, much deeper than other products can reach.
-If you have severe acne, this active is a very good choice.
+- Glycolic Acid: This Glycolic Acid works at the dermis layer of your skin, much deeper than other products can reach.
+If you have severe acne, this active is a very good choice as shown by several clinical studies.

 How to use the products